alexconst/webmon/README.md

 These proved out to be true during tests up to 5000 connections.
 Connections beyond that number haven't been tested yet.

+# Bugs & Caveats
+- The top website lists I got are somewhat outdated.
+For example some of the websites no longer exist.
+- Redirect doesn't work.
+When making a `ClientSession.request` despite `allow_redirects` defaulting to True, if you try to access an incorrect domain, eg a naked domain, if it fails then it won't automatically try the `www.` subdomain.
+Browsers do a bit of magic in this regard.
+But another example of this can be seen with `ec.europa.eu` which on the browser redirects to `commission.europa.eu` and in curl it gets a redirect status code, but it didn't work in this tool with `ClientSession.request`.
+- When using the local docker container for the DB, currently connections are not encrypted.
+Acceptable since this is for test purposes.
+But maybe if changing things for a docker compose file I might as well setup certificates and enable this.
+- Some websites refuse to cooperate with the http GET request, the reason still unknown.
+For those sites that end up triggering an exception they are tagged with status code 555.
+On one occasion, now fixed, was sending incompatible request headers (accept encoding had `br` but the app was missing the brotli library).

 # Development tips

 ## tests